 How to Stop Constantly Arguing in a Relationship

-Do you find yourself stuck in the same relationship arguments over and over again with your partner?
+Do you find yourself stuck in the same relationship arguments, constantly arguing in your relationship over and over again?
 Do you feel like you’re always making up after a fight?
 Does it feel like no matter what you do or say, the disagreements with your significant other are never resolved?
 If you answered yes to any of these questions, don’t worry, you’re not the only one!
 Today I want to share with you how to stop arguing in a relationship.

-As a marriage counselor and relationship coach (and a married dad), I know that all couples have interactional cycles triggered by what partners say and do.
-Meaning you react to your partner’s reaction, and then they react to yours – leading to a negative cycle that’s doomed to repeat itself if not properly addressed.
+Many people ask me, “Is it normal to argue A LOT in a relationship?”
+As a couples counselor and online couples coach (and a married dad), I know that all couples have interactional cycles triggered by what partners say and do.
+Meaning you react to your partner’s reaction, and then they react to yours — leading to a negative cycle that’s doomed to repeat itself if not properly addressed.

 All couples have disagreements from time to time (we’re human after all), but when you’re focusing on the wrong things in your disagreement, arguments are never resolved, so they keep coming up over and over again.
 If this is happening in your relationship, you’re likely stuck in a negative relationship cycle.